What is BMI?

 6. Go for Regular Weigh-ins

 Weigh yourself regularly.
-This helps you to stick to your goal and provides an immediate feedback on your efforts.
+This helps you to stick to your goal and provides immediate feedback on your efforts.
 Weigh yourself once a week at the same time.

 7. Consistency is the Key

 Instead of going all out with your workout schedules and eating healthy only for a month and then relapsing into your old, unhealthy lifestyle, it is better to stay consistent with small changes.
 Begin with small steps and work your way up towards a regular, consistent healthy living.
 This way you program your mind to accept the small changes and get settled in the new routines.
-Every week or month, replace a bad habit with a new, healthier one.
+Every week or month, replace a bad habit with a new, healthier ones.

 While it is important to calculate BMI and figure out where you land in the health spectrum, a too high or too low reading should not deter you.
 Age, gender, muscle mass and bone weight all contribute toward the reading and adjustments must be made accordingly.
 Ensure that you eat a clean diet and follow a regular exercise regimen to keep yourself healthy.